Clemapfel/Mousetrap.jl/docs/src/01_manual/04_widgets.md

 This size may or may not be equal to what we size-hinted the widget to, as size-hinting only determines the widgets *minimum size*.
 The layout manager is free to allocate a size larger than that.

 Lastly, [`get_natural_size`](@ref) will access the size preferred by the layout manager.
 This size will always be equal to or larger than the size request.
 When trying to predict the size a widget has, `get_natural_size` will give us the best estimate.
-Once the widget is realized, `get_allocated_size` and `get_position`  will gives us the exact value.
+Once the widget and all its children are realized, `get_allocated_size` and `get_position`  will gives us the exact value.

-Layout management is very complex and the algorithm behind managing the size of the totality of all widgets is highly sophisiticated.
+Layout management is complex and the algorithm behind managing the size of the totality of all widgets is sophisiticated.
 Users of mousetrap are not required to understand this exact mechanism, only how to influence it.

-On top of a widgets size request, a widgets final allocated size depends on a number of other variables:
+On top of a widgets size request, a widgets final allocated size depends on a number of other variables.

 ### Margin